 Fig. 2.
-Plasmodium yoelli binds to and invades an erythrocyte when EBL is expressed (upper), but binding to the erythrocyte is not maintained when expression is suppressed (lower) (From Parasitol Int 67: 706-714, 2018 Fig. 5a with modifications)
+Plasmodium yoelii binds to and invades an erythrocyte when EBL is expressed (upper), but binding to the erythrocyte is not maintained when expression is suppressed (lower) (From Parasitol Int 67: 706-714, 2018 Fig. 5a with modifications)

-core FACILITY UPGRADING PROGRAM Pathogenic bacteria
+CORE FACILITY UPGRADING PROGRAM Pathogenic bacteria

-Core Facility: Center for Conservation of Microbial Genetic Resource, Organization for Research and Community Development, Gifu University
+Core Facility: Center for Conservation of Microbial Genetic Resource, Gifu University